opstrace/opstrace/docs/references/cluster-configuration.md

 node_count: 3
 ```

-**Warning 😈:**
+**Note:**
-Here be dragons: we develop with three nodes, and—for now—we rarely test with less or more.
+we develop with three nodes, and—for now—we rarely test with less or more.

 ### `aws`